 - When I think of the person(s), I am angry.

-- I can’t understand where the person(s)they is/are coming from.
+- I can’t understand where the person(s) is/are coming from.

-- I can’t see their good points of the person(s).
+- I can’t see the good points of the person(s).

 - My resentment has not gone away over time.